Tywed/news-menu/README.md

 This module requires **webtrees** version 2.1 or later.
 This module has the same requirements as [webtrees#system-requirements](https://github.com/fisharebest/webtrees#system-requirements).

-This module was tested with **webtrees** 2.1.17 version and all standart themes.
+This module was tested with **webtrees** 2.1.17 version and all standarts themes.

 <a name="installation"></a>
 ## Installation